xregistry/spec/core/spec.md

 managed document instead.
 When the document is stored within the Registry, it can be managed as an opaque array of bytes.

-When a Resource does have a separate document, the URL for the Resource references this document and not the Resource's xRegistry metadata.
+When a Resource does have a separate document, the default URL for the Resource references this document and not the Resource's xRegistry metadata.
 This allows for easy access to the data of interest by end users.

-In order to manage the Resource's xRegistry metadata, the URL to the Resource MUST have `$meta` appended to the Resource's URL path.
-For example:
+There are times when the Resource's document is of secondary interest for some interactions.
+In those cases the xRegistry metadata about the Resource is of primary interest, and the document (if present) would appear as an attribute in that metadata.
+To distinguish between an interaction on the "document" versus one that is focused on the "metadata", this specification defines a mechanism by which this intent can be express in the URL's path component by appending it with a `$...` suffix.
+The word after the `$` will control how that metadata appears.

+The following `$` suffixes are defined:
+- `$meta` - a URL directed to Resource or Version with this appended to its path component is asking for the serialization of the entity's xRegistry metadata.
+In the case of the entity being a Resource then the default Version's attributes would be included.
+Note that a query to a Group with `?inline` would also yield nested Resources and Versions in this serialization mode.
+- `$resource` - a URL directed to a Resource with this appended to its path component is similar to `$meta` except that it will not include any Verison level attributes.
+This is mainly used for cases where the Resource level attributes need to be modified without modifying the Resource's default Version.
+For example, updating the `compatibility` or `defaultversionid` attributes.
+When this suffix is used in a write operation, any Version level attributes SHOULD NOT be present and if present MUST be silently ignored.
+  This suffix MUST only be used when the request is targeted for a Resource not a Version, and the HTTP body contains the serialization of a Resource not a Version.

+For example, the following request will retrieve the xRegistry metadata about a schema Resource:

 ```yaml
 GET https://example.com/schemagroups/mygroup/schemas/myschema$meta
 ```
-will retrieve the xRegistry metadata information for the `myschema` Resource.

-When the Resource's path is appended with `$meta`, the Resource's document becomes available via a set of `RESOURCE*` attributes within that metadata:
+When a Resource, or Version, is serialized as its xRegistry metdata, the Resource's document becomes available via a set of `RESOURCE*` attributes within that metadata:

 - `RESOURCE`: this attribute MUST be used when the contents of the Resource's document are stored within the Registry and its "array of bytes" can be